Citadelle (gin): Awards

-Citadelle has performed very well at international spirit ratings competitions, including at the San Francisco World Spiritis Competition, the Beverage Testing Institute, and Wine Enthusiast.
+Citadelle has performed very well at international spirit ratings competitions, including at the San Francisco World Spirits Competition, the Beverage Testing Institute, and Wine Enthusiast.
 Proof66 rates Citadelle amongst the Top 20 gins in the world.

 Citadelle Gin won the double gold medal at the San Francisco World and Spirits Competition.

 Reviewers have noted that it is a mid-pungency gin, with a more complex and assertive taste than London dry gin.

+Citadelle's distillery won the World Drinks awards 2025 (delivered by Paragraph Publishing) in the category "best touristic attraction worldwide".